emulsify-ds/emulsify-website/posts/new-foundation.md

 For years, Emulsify has helped teams build design systems where the work actually happens: in component libraries, in CMS themes, in Storybook, and in the handoff between design and development.

 For many teams, that path has run through Drupal.
 Emulsify has deep roots in that ecosystem, and that is not changing.
-But with the upcoming [Emulsify Core 4.x](https://www.npmjs.com/package/@emulsify/core) release, we’re opening the door to a broader future for the project.
+But with the upcoming [Emulsify Core 4.x](https://www.npmjs.com/package/@emulsify/core) release, we’re making the project’s extension points clearer and giving more teams a stronger foundation to build on.

-**Emulsify Core 4.x**, or **EC4.x** for short, is a more modern, more flexible foundation for component-driven development.
-It moves Emulsify to Vite, brings Storybook into a React/Vite workflow, adds first-class support for Twig and React components side by side, and introduces a clearer platform model for projects that are not tied to one CMS.
+**Emulsify Core 4.x**, or **EC4.x** for short, continues Emulsify’s platform-flexible approach while broadening what that flexibility can support.
+It moves Emulsify to Vite, brings Storybook into a React/Vite workflow, adds first-class support for Twig and React components side by side, and introduces a clearer platform model for projects with different integration needs.

-At its core, this release keeps the same goal Emulsify has always had: help teams build maintainable design systems. **What changes is how many project types that foundation can now support.**
+At its core, this release keeps the same goal Emulsify has always had: help teams build maintainable design systems. **What changes is how clearly that foundation can be configured, extended, and shared across more project types.** That’s a good place for Emulsify to be. :)

 ## Why this release matters